 “We needed to build trust for people to pay for the program.
 Education is something that's highly personal.
 So at the beginning, that was our biggest challenge: B2C.
 Convincing people to go through a bootcamp was difficult, but it's a compounding effect.
 You start slow, people start talking, you populate success stories afterwards, and then you'll see the numbers rising.
 But with the pricing model change [to free], it made it much easier.
 Now we have over 100 success stories.
 We get good ratings on Course Report.
 We have better brand recognition now in Germany, especially.
 Marketing, especially for B2C, is no longer a challenge because the success is proven.”

-This reliance on practical community-based learning is what helped courses like altMBA and Akimbo scale their alumni base to over 25K.
+This reliance on practical community-based learning is what helped courses tech companies like altMBA and Akimbo scale their alumni base to over 25K.
 Read how Seth Godin prioritized community over education.

 Develop a relationship with members to capitalize on brand equity